 Dynamic classifications enable dynamic analysis.

-Transforming 605 best execution and 606 short volume information into demand and supply is like transforming Brad Pitt into Billy Beane to explain Moneyball.
+Transforming 605 best execution, 606 order routing, and Reg SHO short volume information into demand and supply is like transforming Brad Pitt into Billy Beane to explain Moneyball.

 Demand sentiment is modeled on a scale of 1 to 10, giving our character an emotional range to explore.
 Short volume supply is measured in percentage terms, exposing how short, or anguished, is our character.

 We’ve unveiled the axes around which the market revolves: demand, supply, activity, and price.
 Headlines and current-thing stories have been stripped away.
 If markets care about interest rates, or unemployment numbers, or fed minute commentary, demand and supply will tell us.
 It will be in the lines of our characters.